ekand/fetch-data-engineering-take-home/README.md

 ### What other components would I want to add to make this production ready?

-I would like to add logging to replace the print statements,
+I would like to add logging to replace the print statements, and refactor the code into functions.

 ### How can this application scale with a growing data set?